mnunezsa95/se_project_what_to_wear_frontend/README.md

 ### Demo Credentials

+Use the following credentials to test out the application

-Demo username: user1@gmail.com
+- Demo username: user1@gmail.com
-Demo password: user1
+- Demo password: user1

 ### Plans for Improvement